SIT Study Abroad Logo

 Highlights

-• Explore black sand beaches, temples, and the UNESCO-recognized rice terraces and other cultural heritage sites.
+• Explore black sand beaches, ancient temples, and rice terraces, a UNESCO World Heritage site.

 • See how globalization is reshaping Balinese and Javanese arts, culture, and social networks.

-• Study six officials religions and indigenous beliefs; visit Hindu, Buddhist, Chinese, and Confucian temples, unique churches, mosques, and bathe in the holy fountains.
+• Study six official religions and Indigenous beliefs; visit Buddhist, Confucian, and Hindu temples, unique syncretic churches, mosques, and bathe in the holy fountains.

-• Present and participate in an interfaith discussion to explore how people of different faiths and beliefs coexist in Indonesia.
+• Present and participate in an interfaith discussion to explore how people of different religions and beliefs coexist in Indonesia.

-• Meet Indonesian artists working in textiles, music, the arts, and performance.
+• Meet Indonesian generational artists working in textiles, music, the arts, and performance.

 Prerequisites